opowell/jtree/doc-pages/server/grouping.md

     [1,2,1,2]
 ]
 app.getGroupIdsForPeriod = function(period) {
-  return this.groupIds[period.id] // one row of app.groupIds
+  return this.groupIds[period.id-1] // one row of app.groupIds
 }
 ```